liquidsoft/drops/README.md

 /**
 * setOptions(array options)
 *
-* The "value" field is mandatory and cannot be empty.
+* The "value" field is mandatory and must be a string.
-* Custom fields must be dataset compliat(camel-case).
+* Custom fields must be dataset compliant (camel-case).
 */

 dropsField.setOptions([